quantumlib/qsim/docs/choose_hw.md

-The following chart shows the runtime for a circuit run on [Google Compute Engine](https://cloud.google.com/compute), using an NVidia A100 processor, and a compute-optimized processor (c2-standard-4).
+The following chart shows the runtime for a circuit run on [Google Compute Engine](https://cloud.google.com/compute), using an NVidia A100 GPU, and a compute-optimized CPU (c2-standard-4).
 Each circuit was run with three different phase damping channel (p) settings: 0, 0.1, and 0.001.
 The graph is log scale.